 Applications closing dates:

 NB.
-Application window for HEE funded applicants from 1 February until 12 noon on 17 May 2024
+Application window for NHSE funded applicants from 1 February until 12 noon on 16 May 2025

 Further information is now available on the University of Oxford Graduate Admissions website.
 This course is open to mental health professionals with at least 2 years of supervised clinical practice and the equivalent of the University of Oxford Postgraduate Certificate in CBT.
 There are five separate Postgraduate Certificate pathways for the Postgraduate Certificate in Enhanced CBT: Co-Morbid, Chronic & Systemic Difficulties, Psychological Trauma & Personality Development, Psychosis & Bipolar, Children & Adolescents, Supervision & Training.
 Applicants should apply for only one option at a time.